racket/rhombus/rhombus/0000-rhombus.md

 The `def` form is a kind of do-what-I-mean form that acts like `val`, `fun`, or certain other definition forms depending on the shape of the terms after `def`.
-It's sensitive to binding forms, though, so it will not treat the immediate use of a pattern constructor as a function definition.
+It’s sensitive to binding forms, though, so it will not treat the immediate use of a pattern constructor as a function definition.